nikhilash6/ComfyUI-piFlow/README.md

 ## Workflows

 This repo provides image generation [workflows](workflows) based on Qwen-Image, FLUX.1 dev, and FLUX.2 dev.

 ### pi-Qwen-Image

 Currently supports the Qwen-Image text-to-image base model (and possibly some of its customized versions).
-Qwen-Image-Edit may be supported in the future.

 Please download the image below and drag it into ComfyUI to load the pi-Qwen-Image workflow.